microsoft/nni/docs/en_US/ExperimentConfig.md

   * __useActiveGpu__

     __useActiveGpu__ is used to specify whether to use a GPU if there is another process.
 By default, NNI will use the GPU only if there is no another active process in the GPU, if __useActiveGpu__ is set to true, NNI will use the GPU regardless of another processes.
+This field is not applicable for NNI on Windows.

 * __machineList__